 Myth №2: Data Migration Makes Everything Even More Complicated

 We must admit it: migration of data is a challenging procedure, especially when transitioning from one software solution to another.
 To make things even worse, barely ever can this procedure be neglected.
 Similarly, it can’t be implemented without serious team efforts and understanding of the ‘business’ implication behind the procedure.
-Like this, even if the number of your licensing agreements is small, the amount of legacy data kept in internal databases is business-critical.
+Like this, even if the number of your licensing agreements is small, the amount of legacy data in internal databases is business-critical.

-However, team’s experience and timely preparation may significantly relieve the ‘heaviness’ of the procedure.
+However, the team’s experience and timely preparation may significantly relieve the ‘heaviness’ of the procedure.
 Also, your staff must understand the data they are handling and the negative impact this data may cause (if it contains mistakes and errors).

 - Scope of migration